 How you can improve

 When considering how to convert leads there’s one compound word to consider: purpose-driven.
 Every element on your website should have a purpose.
 Each blog post’s goal should be to attract new traffic and promote your landing page.
 Your landing page will have a goal of generating new leads.
-Every email in your drip campaign (workflow) should nurture your leads towards the larger maco conversion.
-Each element should be mapped out on its journey from micro conversions (the mini steps) to macro conversions (what generates your revenue).
+Every email in your drip campaign (workflow) should nurture your leads towards the larger maco-conversion.
+Each element should be mapped out on its journey from micro-conversions (the mini steps) to macro conversions (typically-what generates your revenue).

 Google Analytics does have a feature to help you measure your micro and macro conversions.
 Your SEO or marketing agency can help you understand where you can make improvements to drive more conversions.

 Want to know how to turn more of your visitors into paying customers or donors?

 Here are Key Medium we are experts at building and optimizing digital platforms that drive action, results, and conversion.
 Need help in improving your conversion rate?
 Get in touch today.

 Elaine Frieman holds a Master’s Degree and is a UK-based professional editor, educational writer, and former marketing agency content writer where she wrote articles for disparate clients using SEO best practice.
 She enjoys reading, writing, walking in the countryside, traveling, spending time with other people’s cats, and going for afternoon tea.